ArashAmmarlooi/canvasImageCroper/README.md

 4 - Makesome modals for previewing the image First modal is for croping .
 I could make roation today or tomorow But I have done the scaling of the canvas.
 5 - Add sliders to get the values and resize image of the canvas to modals.
 6 - Made a second modal for reviewng the saved photo .
+6 - Set crop area height of canvas based on the aspcet ratio and height of the image canvas .
 7 - Change main.js content for putting all javascrit project functions in order to add functionalities to the project .
 And also add index.js for bundle of hole project react js files .
 8 - Add git hub pages config to packge.json and set home page and the link is below https://arashammarlooi.github.io/canvasImageCroper/